pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 ```

 Thats right, you can turn a non-default trait method into a ["loopified"][]
-default trait method.
+default trait method, and that enables you to freely remove instances of that
+method from all of that trait's `impl`s.
 You can do this transformation piecewise, or for
 the whole trait definition, as you like.

 And (I think) you can do it
 pretty much as freely as you like: you should not need to worry about
-changing a trait method to a loopified default causing breakage
+changing a trait method to a ["loopified"][] default causing breakage
 elsewhere when compiling the crate graph (unless there is some
 potential interaction with specialization that I have not conidered).